 You’ve literally won everything, there’s nowhere really to go.
 Is the motivation still high?

 The motivation is high.
 I’m sort of figuring out what that motivation is, but it’s definitely high.
-I don’t know whether it’s for results or whether it’s more for ‘leaving an impact.’
+I don’t know whether it’s for results or whether it’s more for "leaving an impact."
 I’m not too sure what it is, but I’m definitely really motivated to get back in the halfpipe and try and do some stuff.
-At the same time, I’m really motivated.
-In another sense that we’re really lucky, in a way, that the halfpipe tour finishes in mid-March, so technically we have three months of skiing left.
-I can go to all these amazing events, like Buldoz, Jib League and Nines.
+In another sense we’re really lucky, in a way, that the halfpipe tour finishes in mid-March, so technically we have three months of skiing left.
+I can go to all these amazing events like Buldoz, Jib League and Nines.
 I’m definitely motivated to find the balance between competing in halfpipe, but also filming video parts and other sorts of skiing.

-So, you grew up skiing with those guys too?
+Did you grow up skiing with those other guys too?

-After a couple of slams and food poisoning interrupting your spring in Europe, I guess you can go home and get straight back into skiing?
+After a couple of slams and food poisoning interrupted your spring in Europe, I guess you can go home and get straight back into skiing?